Yana Rhinoceros Horn Site

-The Yana Rhinoceros Horn Site (Yana RHS) is an Upper Palaeolithic archaeological site located near the lower Yana river in northeastern Siberia, Russia, north of the Arctic Circle in the far west of Beringia.
-It was discovered in 2001, after thawing and erosion exposed animal bones and artifacts.
-The site features a well-preserved cultural layer due to the cold conditions, and includes hundreds of animal bones and ivory pieces and numerous artifacts, which are indicative of sustained settlement and a relatively high level of technological development.
-With an estimated age of around 32,000 calibrated years before present, the site provides the earliest archaeological evidence for human settlement in this region, or anywhere north of the Arctic Circle, where people survived extreme conditions and hunted a wide range of fauna before the onset of the Last Glacial Maximum.
-The Yana site is perhaps the earliest unambiguous evidence of mammoth hunting by humans.
+The Yana Rhinoceros Horn Site (Yana RHS) is an Upper Palaeolithic archaeological site situated near the lower Yana River in northeastern Siberia, Russia, north of the Arctic Circle in the far west of Beringia.
+Discovered in 2001 after thawing and erosion exposed animal bones and artifacts, the site features a well-preserved cultural layer due to the cold conditions.
+It includes hundreds of animal bones, ivory pieces, and artifacts, indicating sustained settlement and a relatively advanced level of technological development.
+Dating to around 32,000 calibrated years before present (cal BP), the site provides the earliest archaeological evidence for human settlement north of the Arctic Circle.
+The inhabitants survived extreme conditions and hunted a wide range of fauna, and the site provides perhaps the earliest unambiguous evidence of mammoth hunting by humans.